lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 Change these scripts for each set of models, linear, cubic splines, etc.) -
 1. **plot_BLUP_distributions.R** - Plot randomly selected subset of BLUPs from models to check distributions as well as relationships between BLUPs and model covariates.
 2. **plot_all_model_predictions.R** - Plot individual-level model predictions for randomly selected individuals, those with very few or many repeat measures, at the tails of model BLUPs, etc. for both linear and cubic spline models.
+3. **trajectories_by_covariates/** - Plot adiposity trajectories (modelled by cubic splines) in each group of a covariate (ex. birth cohort, sex, disease chapter, etc.)
 ### Clustering results -
 1. **plot_clustering_results.R** - Once individuals have been assigned to a group/cluster belonging, plot various trajectories, refit models within each cluster, etc.
 2. **plot_cluster_disease_enrichment.R** - After testing for disease enrichment (see *../phenotype_enrichment/*), plot results in Miami-style plots.